 The Catalina Film Institute's (CFI) non-profit mission is to help foster the growth of our filmmakers’ "Imagination, Education and Destination" while promoting film and the rich cinema history of Catalina Island to the world’s arts and entertainment community.

-Through our annual Catalina Film Festival and other various branches, like the Catalina Film Society, Catalina Film Radio Program, and the Catalina Film & New Media Summit, CFI strives offer educational seminars, introspective Q and A’s, workshops, industry panels and networking events.
+Through our annual Catalina Film Festival and other various festivals and branches, like the Catalina Film Society, Catalina Film Radio Program, Lions’ Den®, and the Catalina Film & New Media Summit, CFI strives to offer educational seminars, introspective Q and A’s, workshops, industry panels and networking events.
 We offer our audience exposure to Los Angeles film industry through a wide spectrum of cinema, social interactions, and educational experiences.

 Our mission is designed to help create a platform for our filmmakers to be seen, but more importantly, get them the industry exposure to help sustain their craft for many years to come.

 Hosted right here in Los Angeles County, on Hollywood's famous and historic “Island To The Stars”, CFF is one of the world’s premier film events garnering over 90 Billion media impressions worldwide!